nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 ## Notes

--   macOS Big Sur 11.0 and later versions are available for Intel and Apple Silicon Mac.
-Recent versions of Bash are compiled natively for both the architecture.
-All command-lines are tested on both Macs.
+-   macOS Big Sur 11.0 and later versions are compatible with both Intel and Apple Silicon Macs.
+Recent Bash versions are compiled natively for both architectures, and all command lines in the solutions have been tested to work on both.

+-   Ubuntu Desktop Linux is available for both Intel x86_64 and ARM64 architectures, and all command lines in the solutions have been tested to work on both.

 -   Linux is not a replacement for UNIX.
-Ubuntu Linux is used as the choice of distribution due to its ease of use and mass adoption.
+Ubuntu Linux was chosen as the distribution for this project due to its widespread adoption and ease of use.

 [book]:     http://mhhe.com/das/uca/
 [macOS]:    https://www.apple.com/macos/